SiegeEngine/siege-engine/FAQ.md

 ### How long has this been in development?

 In its current form, since about May 2017.
-A previous version on vulkano was started in early 2017.
-Prior to that, another engine ("vast") using rust/OpenGL was developed between 2014 and 2017.
-Work before that used C++ and extends back to 2009 and used Ogre3D and RakNet.
-Some of that early work remains to be reimplemented.
+Related work goes back much further.

 ### Are these really the most frequently asked questions?